yunz-dev/UEC/README.md

-# UEC (University Event Calendar)
+# LectureFree

 ## Description
-UEC is a web application designed for the Unihack Hackathon 2025.
+LectureFree is a web application designed for the Unihack Hackathon 2025.
 The app helps students at UTS find campus events that they can attend in between their classes.
 By inputting a URL to an ICS calendar file, users can view all events that fit in the gaps between their scheduled classes.

 ## Technologies Used
 - **FastAPI**: Web framework for the backend